Skip to main content

 A DCDC charger is always the right way to go.

-It will charge your battery correctly whilst also protecting your starter battery.
+It will charge your deep cycle battery correctly whilst also protecting your starter battery.
 It does this by taking power from your alternator or solar system (some both at the same time) and converting the current and voltage to the correct charge profile your battery requires.

-Taking power from the alternator/solar when driving ensures that by the time you get to your camp spot, your batteries will be fully charged rather than waiting to setup camp then expecting your solar to start charging behind the 8 ball.
+Taking power from the alternator/solar when driving ensures that by the time you get to your camp spot, your batteries will be fully charged, rather than waiting to setup camp then expecting your solar to start charging behind the 8 ball.

 Generally speaking the alternator can provide a lot more charge power to your DCDC than most solar systems can (unless you have a very large setup on say the roof of your van or motorhome).
 Which one you go for depends on what chemistry of battery you are charging, what capacity it has and where you want to install it...and then your budget.

 If you plan on installing your auxiliary battery in the engine bay, then you will almost certainly be restricted to a 100ah size battery due to space limitations for most battery trays in almost all vehicles.
+We also do not recommend putting a lithium into the engine bay, as the extreme temperatures experienced can lead to significant reduction in the longevity of the battery.

 Lead acid batteries should be charged at a current rate equal to 20-25% max of its rated capacity or 20-25A in this example using a 100ah battery.